willnevillain/anduin/README.md

 ### Areas to Scale
 1. Table to track enumerated races (currently validated in models/users.py against constants)
 2. Table to track enumerated weapons (currently validated in models/weapons.py against constants)
-3. Dedicated models for many-to-many tables (association tables currently defined in models/offers.py)
+3. Maybe dedicated models for many-to-many tables (association tables currently defined in models/offers.py)
+4. Backfill and empty scripts are narrow scoped and would require refactoring to scale to more tables with more complex relationships.

 ### Concessions
 1. App is structured in MVC style rather than [component based style](https://github.com/goldbergyoni/nodebestpractices/blob/master/sections/projectstructre/breakintcomponents.md) due to the small scale and narrow scoping.
 If this app were to begin increasing in scale, become a foundation for a monolithic backend, or need to be broken up into individual microservices, then refactoring the project structure would be the first item on the list.